 It’s a horrible job, really.
 But somebody has to do it… 😉

 When I try to detox from sugar, it’s nearly impossible.
-Unless I don’t plan on making anything new and I would trust a product without tasting it first.
+Unless I don’t plan on making anything new, or I would trust a product without tasting it first.
 Which I would never, ever, ever do.
 I’m a perfectionist and at times overly obsessive when it comes to my work.

 So I first heard of this so-called freezer fudge thing when I was reading a paleo magazine.
 I thought it was a really good idea, and I started making it and experimenting with tons of different recipes.